HL7/fhir-pacio-pfe/input/pagecontent/StructureDefinition-pfe-device-request-intro.md

 **Profile specific implementation guidance:**

-* \*FHIR R4 DeviceRequest.requester allows Device, Practitioner, PractitionerRole, and Organization.
+* §\*FHIR R4 DeviceRequest.requester allows Device, Practitioner, PractitionerRole, and Organization.
 FHIR R6 DeviceRequest.requester also allows CareTeam, Group, Patient, and RelatedPerson.
-Implementer MAY use the [additional-requester](StructureDefinition-pfe-device-request-additional-requester.html) extension for these additional requester types added in FHIR R6.
+Implementer MAY use the [additional-requester](StructureDefinition-pfe-device-request-additional-requester.html) extension for these additional requester types added in FHIR R6.§